Kalamazoo County, Michigan

 why doesn't my 7 year old trumpet vine bloom? gets plenty of south and west exposure.and water.

-Kalamazoo County Michigan 12 months ago
+Kalamazoo County Michigan about 1 year ago

 I have several of these on a doug fir.
 Is it just sap or is it a fungus?
 If a fungus, will it kill the tree?

-Kalamazoo County Michigan about 4 years ago
+Kalamazoo County Michigan over 4 years ago